 2 cups cold water

 A pinch of salt

-Optional: Add garlic to taste
+Optional: Add 1 or 2 garlic cloves

 Blend on high for about 30 seconds until chili sauce is smooth.